-SCC Student Success and Career Services Offi ice
+SCC Workforce Transitions and Caree r Services Department

-(Lair Building 6) 509-533-7249
+Lair Building 6 509-533-7249

 WorkSource 509-533-8070

-SFCC Career and Student Employment Center
+SFCC Career and Community Engagement Center

-(SUB Building 17) 509-533-3545
+SUB Building 17 509-533-3545

-WorkSource 509-533-3540

 Work-study employment is offered to students who have applied for financial aid, expressed an interest in student employment on their FAFSA, and are eligible for the program.
 Institutional work-study employment is also available on campus for students who do not qualify for financial aid work-study.